FraserHamilton/blog.fraserhamilton.dev/content/blog/expo-auth/index.md

     # Install expo CLI tooling
     $ npm install --global expo-cli

-    # Create a new Project & select "blank" when prompted
+    # Create a new Project & select 'blank' when prompted
     $ expo init auth-example

 You can ensure that your installation has gone to plan by running the app with `expo start` and testing it either on your device or running it on one of the simulators.